 Around 5 miles outside the teeny “town” of Glenwood, New Mexico, is an outdoor recreation area that is both family-friendly and super-duper cool.
 Located within the Gila National Forest (pronounced “hee-la”), it’s a super easy, approximately 2-mile in-and-out trail.
-The metal catwalk begins around .5 miles into the trail, starting from the parking lot.
+The metal catwalk begins around .5 miles into the trail, which starts at the parking lot.
 At a certain point, you can choose to walk along the other side of the river, but it’s a “normal” trail and not the catwalk (it also goes uphill).

 We arrived around 2pm on a Saturday, and there were only about 5 other cars in the large parking lot.
-It was not crowded at all when we visited.
+It was not crowded at all when we visited (December).
 After walking the ½ mile from the parking lot to the beginning of the catwalk, the reason we came became very apparent.
-The metal catwalk is very cool and an extraordinary feat of engineering.
+The metal catwalk is super cool and an extraordinary feat of engineering.
 You are quite literally walking along the side of the canyon wall, suspended in the air by nothing but metal, bolts, and a steadfast belief in the people who built the thing.
 It felt stable and solid, and it was surprisingly easy to forget you’re essentially floating approximately 20 feet above a rocky stream.

-Overall, the Catwalk Recreation Area in western New Mexico is a fun, family-friendly outing that I’d recommend to anyone visiting the area.
+Overall, the Catwalk Recreation Area in western New Mexico is a great family-friendly outing that I’d recommend to anyone visiting the area.
 The path to the catwalk is easy, as is the catwalk itself.
 You can continue past the catwalk for another .5 – .75 miles on a small trail, although we did not due to a sign saying, “trail closed due to rocks” (however, the cashier at the Glenwood convenience store later told me that sign is always there and the locals ignore it).
 It’s fun and informative, and a great place to add to anyone’s travel list.
 I highly recommend a visit!

 The “town” of Glenwood.
-This the entire thing.👇🏼👇🏼
+This is the entire thing.